Japanese Auctions

 The Tuesday–Thursday window accounts for the highest auction volumes nationally.
 Export agents who need to secure specific vehicles aim to bid during this window where the broadest selection is available across all major houses simultaneously.

-Volume by Session Size
+Volume by session size

 The range in session sizes between major and minor auction houses is substantial: